Skip to main content

 Advanced settings

-7. Set up to 6 Take Profit target.
+4. Set up to 10 Take Profit targets.

-8. Set your Stop Loss target in percentage or exact price.
+5. Set your Stop Loss target in percentage or exact price.
+You can also select between "Based on entry order" or "Based on average price" Stop Loss type.

 • Activation: The percentage at which this function is triggered.